A Reference Guide to the Essentials of Nursing Leadership and Management

 Start Infection Control Measures Early in Training and Don’t Stop

 It helps to ingrain SSI prevention measures early in medical careers.
-One peer teaching module showed that undergraduate, inter-professional teaching among Operating Room technician trainees and medical students showed that interactive, simulation training is most effective at prioritizing infection control and building a teamwork approach to the issue.
-All new employees and contract employees should be well versed on the facility infection control plan, their role in decreasing the risk of infection and the importance of sterile fields.
-A drill that checks every phase, from patient arrival to discharge with handwashing, and terminal clean checks can pinpoint gaps, Validating the efficacy of all cleaning is vital.
-Abioluminescence marker can make quite the impression after shaking hands with people post-meeting (checking for handwashing) or to test areas post-terminal cleaning.
+One peer teaching module showed that undergraduate, inter-professional teaching among Operating Room technician trainees and medical students via interactive, simulation training is most effective at prioritizing infection control and building a teamwork approach to the issue.
+All new employees and contract employees should be well versed on the facility infection control plan, their role in decreasing the risk of infection, and the importance of sterile fields.
+A drill that checks every phase, from patient arrival to discharge with handwashing, as well as terminal clean checks, can pinpoint gaps.
+Validating the efficacy of all cleaning is vital.
+A bioluminescence marker can make quite the impression after shaking hands with people post-meeting (checking for handwashing) or to test areas post-terminal cleaning.

 Don’t Forget Soft Surface Contamination

-Soft surface contamination — privacy curtains, furniture, even neckties — are a potential, but often overlooked source of contamination that can heighten the chance of infection.
+Soft surfaces — privacy curtains, furniture, even neckties — are a potential, but often overlooked source of contamination that can heighten the chance of infection.
 The has a detailed soft surface contamination prevention checklist for outpatient settings.
 The CMS surveyor’s worksheet is another guideline.